Cooper's Creek Recreation & Wildlife Management Area

 Coopers Creek Wildlife Management Area is one of Georgia's larger wildlife management areas.
-It spans more than 30,000 acres.
+It spans more than 30,000 acres, and lies within the Chattahoochee National Forest.
 This WMA is located in the extreme northeast corner of Georgia and nearly borders North Carolina.
-It lies within the Chattahoochee National Forest.
-There are numerous outdoor activities within the wildlife management area.
-These include bicycling, camping, fishing, hiking, horseback riding, picnicking and hunting.
+There are numerous outdoor activities, including bicycling, camping, fishing, hiking, horseback riding, picnicking and hunting.
 A variety of hunting is available, including deer, turkey, bear, small game and furbearers.

-The trails in this wildlife management area offer nearly 8 miles of easy to moderate hiking.
-The trails follow old logging trails and new footpaths through a variety of hardwood, mixed pine and hardwood, and white pine and hemlock forests and through a variety of conditions, from old stands of large trees to a tract recovering from fire.
+The trails in this wildlife management area offer nearly eight miles of easy to moderate hiking.
+The trails follow old logging trails and new footpaths through a variety of hardwood, mixed pine and hardwood, and white pine and hemlock forests.

 Free Parking, Parking on Site, Self-guided Tours